 First of all, there is power in numbers, and you’ll need to search as widely as possible to find that cheap flight you need.

-We’ve done plenty of articles on Skyscanner and how it aggregates all of the above-mentioned flight details and puts it into one search to get you the best price.
+We’ve done plenty of articles on Skyscanner and how it aggregates all of the above-mentioned flight details and puts them into one search to get you the best price.
 Save yourself literally hours in some cases by using this simple site.

 To save even more hours, sign up for Scott’s Cheap Flights to get alerts every time there are crazy deals departing your city.